-You have a couple of options when it comes to harvesting your chickpeas.
+You have a couple of options when it comes to harvesting garbanzo beans.
 You can either wait until they’ve dried on the plant, which is what gardeners in warmer climates do, or you can harvest them while they’re still green and fresh.

-To harvest them green, do this while the pods are still small.
+To harvest chickpeas that are fresh, act while the green pods are still small.
 Break one open to taste a chickpea – it should have a flavour that lies somewhere between a pea and a bean.
 If they’re ready to be harvested, cut the plants off at ground level, leaving the roots in the soil.

 If you would like to try harvesting dried chickpeas, wait until the plants have turned yellow and brittle.
 Then, again, cut them off at ground level, leaving the roots behind.

 Green chickpeas don’t store well – they’re tastiest when eaten fresh.
 However, you also have the option of either cooking or processing your green chickpeas in some way, before storing your final product.
 Hummus is a great example – simply blend your fresh chickpeas into a hummus and then freeze this in portions.

 Alternatively, you can store dried chickpeas.
 They’ll store for longer this way, although you’ll need to soak them before you cook with them.
 Create dried chickpeas by placing your harvested plants somewhere cool, dry, and well-ventilated.
 Once dry, the pods will easily split open, allowing you to collect each chickpea within.
 Store dried chickpeas in an airtight container.

 Fresh green chickpeas don’t require much preparation.
 Simply shell them and eat them raw.
 As mentioned, turning them into hummus is popular, or you could simply add them into salads, stews, or any dish that you’re making.